 Other accomplishments may influence the selection committee in the event of a close decision.
 Once the Young Leader Advisory Committee has selected the successful candidates, winners will be notified immediately upon the Committee's decision in December.
-A general announcement of the winners will be made through a media release and a feature of the winners in the February-March InfoHolstein publication.Rules for the Education Awards:
+A general announcement of the winners will be made through a media release and a feature of the winners in the March-April InfoHolstein publication.Rules for the Education Awards:

 - Must be a regular or junior member of Holstein Canada, or a son/daughter of a member; or a member-farm employee that is supported by their employer.

 - Must have completed at least one year of university/college (or Cégep in Québec)

 - Must submit an official, original transcript (faxed and photocopied submissions will not be accepted) and a copy of your resume, including reference list

 Bovine Medicine Awards